DiamondLightSource/pymalcolm/docs/tutorials/hello.rst

 greeting into the return map and return it.

 There is also a second method called ``error`` that just raises an error.
-This doesn't need a decorator as it doesn't take any arguments or return anything.
+This doesn't need a decorator as it doesn't take any arguments or return anything (although adding one would be harmless).

 Conclusion
 ----------